aws-solutions/cost-optimizer-for-amazon-workspaces/README.md

 ## NOTE THAT the region is appended to the DIST_BUCKET_NAME (DIST_BUCKET_NAME-REGION) when deployed, so creating a bucket with only Bucket_Name will not work.
 ```

-change the working directory to the deployment folder
+Change the working directory to the deployment folder

 ```
 cd deployment